 Homeowners both enjoy and dread a loved one returning to their home.
-Whether it is an elderly parent or an adult child returning after college, creating a welcoming and comfortable space can be challenging.
+Whether it is an elderly parent or an adult child returning after college, creating a comfortable space can be challenging.

 Baby Boomers, generally defined as those born between 1946 and 1964, are also called the Sandwich Generation.
 This is because they frequently are living with their elderly parents and/or returning adult children.

 This sociological trend is due to a number of factors.
-In the case of living with elderly parents, the cost of in-home health and assisted living services can be twice as much as a mortgage payment.
-There can also be a need for Boomers to have their parents in close proximity to make sure they are properly cared-for.
+When living with elderly parents, the cost of in-home or assisted living services can be double your mortgage payment.
+Often there is a need for Boomers to have their parents close to make sure they are properly cared-for.

 Should you be a Boomer and find yourself in either or both of those situations, here are some thoughts on how you can make your now, or soon-to-be, multi-generational home more harmonious.